Bernie Brewer: Present

 At American Family Field, the current home of the Milwaukee Brewers, Bernie Brewer has his own "dugout" atop the bleachers behind left field, where he continues to lead the cheering at every home game.
 Currently he slides down a plastic white slide, no longer into a giant mug of beer but onto a platform in the shape of home plate when a Brewer hits a home run, while a sign tower with Bob Uecker's trademark home run call ("Get up, get up, get outta here, GONE!!") lights up above the Dugout.
 In 2009, Kalahari Resorts bought the rights to the bottom platform, and renamed it The Kalahari Splash Zone.
-Joseph and Cecelia S. of Milwaukee had their wedding ceremony in Bernie's Chalet in 2008.
-They are the only couple to be married in the chalet to this day.